-Does a metal detectorist’s mystery discovery reveal King Henry VIII’s soft side?
+Does a metal detectorist’s mystery discovery reveal Henry VIII’s soft side?

 In Tudor times, the find site would have been open woodland which formed part of a large estate.

-If indeed Katherine of Aragon had given the artefact to her husband, Henry VIII, to help celebrate the birth of their son, Henry would almost certainly not have wished to wear or display it after that infant son had died.
+If Katherine had given the artefact to her husband to help celebrate the birth of their son, Henry would almost certainly not have wished to wear or display it after Prince Henry’s death.

 It’s conceivable therefore that he gave it as a gift to one of his courtiers.